Taking on a new employee

 - date of birth

-We look at two very important aspects of this employee information in this section of the site.
+We look at two very important aspects of employee information in this section of the site.
 Click the links below to find out more:

-A lot of the information will be on the P45 that your personal assistant should bring with them from their previous job.
+A lot of basic information will be on the P45 that your personal assistant (PA) should bring with them from their previous job.
 This is a form that is given to an employee when they leave a job.

 If they do not have it, e.g. they have lost it or did not work before starting with you, then you will have to collect the details separately and ask them about their employment situation before they joined you – this may be their first job since leaving school or they may have another job which they plan on keeping at the same time as working for you.

 If you have more than one PA, it may be useful for your records to use some kind of numbering system – such as your first employee would be “1” and a second one “2” and so on.
 This may help to assist with identifying your employee.

 There are no hard and fast rules on choosing a pay period.
 Employers can essentially choose which pay period is most suitable for them.

 Here are some options and associated considerations:

 - Weekly.
 Many employees prefer getting paid weekly because it is the best alignment of work and earnings and can best match an employee’s cash flow needs.
 It is quite usual to find hourly workers paid weekly – usually on a Friday.
 On the other hand, as you will probably have to submit information to HMRC every time you pay your employee if you are an online filer, it could mean you spend a lot of time on payroll administration (and there are potentially more chances that an error might be made).